ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+## Day 57: August 12, Wednesday
+**Today's Progress**: add events to escrow.sol, fixing terminateDeal() to return funds to buyer (if a different address than agent as assigned via sendFunds()), otherwise return to agent

 ## Day 56: August 11, Tuesday
-**Today's Progress**: fix transfer functions to use escrowAddress.balance and testing transfer and errors **Thoughts**: it appears terminateDeal() did not properly return the deposit to agent, will need fixing
+**Today's Progress**: fix transfer functions to use escrowAddress.balance and testing transfer and errors

+**Thoughts**: it appears terminateDeal() did not properly return the deposit to agent, will need fixing

 ### Day 55: August 10, Monday